 - 1. Transfer from a class or school as permitted by law

 - 2. Parent/guardian conference

 - 3. Education regarding the impact of the conduct on others

 - 4. Positive behavior support

 - 5. Referral to a student success team

 (cf. 6164.5 - Student Success Teams)

-- 6. Denial of participation in extracurricular or cocurricular activities or other privileges as permitted by law - (cf. 6145 Extracurricular and Cocurricular Activities) - 7.
-Disciplinary action, such as suspension or expulsion, as permitted by law
+6. Denial of participation in extracurricular or cocurricular activities or other privileges as permitted by law

-(cf. 5144 - Discipline)
+(cf. 6145 - Extracurricular and Cocurricular Activities)